-The Authority is concerned that future Government funding from 2020/21 onwards will not meet the Service's requirements and additional frontline savings will be required.
+The Authority's approved savings to deal with the financial challenge identified within the MTFP, including merging fire stations, changes to work patterns/shifts to match resources to demand and further savings from support staff and non-employee expenditure.
+The Authority is concerned that future Government funding from 2021/22 onwards will not meet the Service's requirements and additional frontline savings will be required.